lingdoc/pykdensity/README.md

 * **Sparse Matrix / Signal Deficit (κ ≤ 0.005):**
   The network matrix is extremely sparse (as seen in the linguistics track).
 When connectivity drops this low, standard variance-partitioning frameworks (like PGLMM or Gaussian Process tracks) often struggle or fail because there is almost no shared historical overlap between data points.
-  * **Frequentist Models:** Typically flag this deficit openly by throwing optimization warnings, boundary constraints, or failing to converge entirely.
+  * **Frequentist Models:** Typically flag this deficit by throwing optimization warnings, boundary constraints, or failing to converge entirely.
   * **Bayesian Models:** May successfully complete sampling chains and report technical convergence (stable trace plots and clean R-hat diagnostics) due to the smoothing influence of regularizing priors.
 However, the model may still suffer from hidden parameter explosion or structural variance collapse—where the posterior distribution simply mirrors the prior because the data signal is too weak.
 This calls the validity of the partitioned variance results into question.

   In this sparse tier, simpler flat regressions or strict categorical controls are often more stable, and in some cases the data may require special treatment.

 * **Moderate Structural Signal (0.005 < κ ≤ 0.15):**